kevinkaske/pooch/README.md

 # Pooch
-A simple lightweight PHP framework
+A simple lightweight PHP framework.
+I created Pooch while building [Where I Give](http://whereigiveapp.com/), an online domation application for none profit organizations.

 ##About
 Pooch is a simple, small (around 200 lines of code) PHP framework.
 Pooch is able to stay tiny by being built to use the amazing